mshafei721/Vidmelt/README.md

 -   **📄 Markdown Output**: Produces well-structured Markdown files for each video, containing the summary.
 -   **🔄 Real-time Progress**: Get live updates on the processing status directly in your browser.
 -   **🔗 Local Access**: Download your summaries directly from the web interface.
+-   **🗂️ Persistent Knowledge Base**: Every transcript and summary is automatically embedded into a local SQLite vector index—no manual sync required, even across restarts.
+-   **💬 Multi-turn “Ask Your Videos” Chat**: The built-in chat remembers conversation history, cites relevant snippets, and lets you hit Enter to send messages for a smooth Q&A workflow.

 ## 🛠️ Prerequisites